Chapter 5:

 “Pleaseeee…” Lobbing a girlish plea in the barkeep’s direction, he groaned while pouring another mug of beer for a patron.

-Katie gleefully joined the young man, shielding a grin behind his hand, at the table.
-Interfacing with the woman for weeks didn't stop the smitten loner from admiring the woman’s beauty once more.
+Katie gleefully joined the young man at the table.
+Interfacing with the woman for weeks didn't stop the smitten loner from admiring her beauty.
 “Are you sure this is okay?”
+Shielding a grin behind his hand did little to hide the elation in Nicolaus’s demeanor.

-“Don’t worry, my boss is kind of tough, but I can win him over pretty easily.”
+“Don’t worry, my boss is kind of tough, but I can win him over easily.”

 “No, I mean…I don’t want your boyfriend to show up and get the wrong idea.”